Bug #26429

 - you could look for the most recent and see if it has the entry, and if not, iteratively look in older one to see if the date help to correlate with some other odities

-Updated by Intero Admin 12 days ago
+Updated by Intero Admin about 2 months ago

 Thank you!
 No, I dont's think that the issue was caused by the dpkq-question.
 As mentioned, older snapshots had the same issues and apt dist-upgrade did not run there.